SenseNet/sncom-resources/_posts/2020-11-30-using-your-own-product-a-headless-cms-case-study.md

 # One content, multiple platforms

 Want to multiply the number of readers of your content without the headache of mutiply them per platform and device?
 Use a headless cms, use sensenet! 😊 We've built up both website and mobile version of our website's, our blog and even our in-house adminitration system on contents (articles, files, blog posts) that are shared acrossed this solutions without having to multiply them.
 An endless wealth of possibilities, isn't it?
-If we figure out someday, that we want a mobile app, we can built it upon the same repository, with the same contents using the same API
+If we figure out someday, that we want a mobile app, we can built it upon the same repository, with the same contents using the same API.

 <p align="center">
 <img src="/img/posts/sncom-mockup.png">